MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/event-id-219-when-device-plugged-in-windows-system.md

 The driver that Windows tries to load will be retried.
 Unless the events are logged continuously there is no need to do anything, the events are safe to ignore.

-You can confirm the driver is loaded successfully in the System Information, and you can confirm the devices are running correctly in the Device Manager.
+You can confirm the driver is loaded successfully in the **System Information**, and you can confirm the devices are running correctly in the **Device Manager**.